Skip to main content

 The PolicySnapshot struct in sudont-types captures the compiled policy at a point in time.
 All policy decisions are deterministic and auditable.

-Rust crate: sudont-cortexThe Cortex parses raw signed transactions, unsigned tx requests, and typed trade requests, then normalizes them into a CanonicalIntent.
+Rust crate: sudont-cortexThe Cortex parses raw signed transactions, unsigned tx requests, and typed trade requests, then normalises them into a CanonicalIntent.

 CanonicalIntent